Shine a Light on Suicide Prevention logo with lantern and rays of light surrounding HC emblem.

 Honoring Survivors, Breaking Stigma

 In this deeply personal reflection, Lisa Johnson shares her journey after losing her son, Connor, to suicide.
-She opens up about grief, stigma, and the power of connection—reminding us why standing with survivors is essential to suicide prevention
+She opens up about grief, stigma, and the power of connection, reminding us why standing with survivors is essential to suicide prevention and healing.

 Text HOME to